 Traditionally, the Fed influences the pace of economic growth by adjusting its key short-term interest rate known as the federal funds rate, which determines how much it costs banks to borrow and lend to each other overnight.

 When the economy needs a little bit of help, the Fed can make credit less expensive.
 That prompts businesses to invest more in themselves and add jobs.
 Cheaper borrowing costs also gives consumers an incentive to purchase cars and homes on credit.
-But if the economy grows too quickly, the Fed can raise interest rates to avoid it overheating, which also makes it more attractive to save.
+But if the economy grows too quickly, the Fed can raise interest rates to try to prevent it from overheating, which also makes it more attractive to save.

 The Fed can also manipulate the short-term interest rate by buying and selling U.S. government bonds, notes and bills, which are added to its balance sheet.

-But as the financial crisis worsened, and the Fed slashed interest rates to virtually zero but the economy was not revived, the Fed decided it needed to do more.
+But as the financial crisis worsened and interest rates were slashed to virtually zero — without seeing the economy revived, the Fed decided it needed to do more.
 That’s when it started to buy Treasuries and mortgage-backed securities on the open market.
-The sellers of these securities, such as big banks, the Fed reasoned, would use the cash from the sales to boost lending and reinvest in their businesses.
+The sellers of these securities (such as big banks) would use the cash from the sales to boost lending and reinvest in their businesses, according to the Fed’s reasoning.

-The economy is in far better shape compared with a decade ago.
+The economy appears to be in far better shape compared with a decade ago.

-Unemployment is near a 50-year low.
-Employers added more than 300,000 jobs in January, even amid a government shutdown and uncertainties related to the U.S.-China trade conflict.
-Inflation is tame, just below the Fed’s 2 percent target.
-And if the economy keeps growing come midyear, we’ll officially be in the longest expansion on record.
+Unemployment is at a near 50-year low.
+Employers added more than 224,000 jobs in June, even amid a weaker-than-expected reading in May and uncertainties related to the U.S.-China trade conflict.
+Inflation remains tame, sitting below the Fed’s 2 percent target.

 When the Fed announced these unconventional measures a decade ago, it said it would reduce its holdings back to the normal, pre-crisis level once the economy started to recover.
 Enter the term “normalization.”

-The Fed began reducing its fixed-income holdings in October 2017, and now its balance sheet is just above $4.026 trillion.
+The Fed began reducing its fixed-income holdings in October 2017, and its balance sheet as of July 15, 2019 is just above $3.808 trillion.

 There’s just one problem: The asset purchases were so unprecedented that Wall Street investors are worried that the economy may suffer harm and grow more slowly if the Fed reduces its holdings too aggressively, which takes money out of the financial system and amounts to policy tightening.